-BIO 101.
+5-BIO 101.
 PRINCIPLES OF BIOLOGY.
 Five hours credit.
-(Three hours lecture, four hours laboratory.)
+(Three hours lecture, fours hours laboatory.)

 A study of biological principles from the biosphere to the ultrastructures of the cell.
 Aspects of ecology, reproduction, genetics, evolution, the structural and functional basis of life, and the coordination of the organism to be studied.